-Vegetation growing in the riparian zone (the land along watercourses and water bodies) is extremely important for several reasons, including nutrient cycling, water cycling, and supporting diverse wildlife populations^{13,14}.
-The effects of fire on riparian vegetations can be extremely variable14, usually dependent on several factors such as fire frequency and intensity, the width of the riparian zone, the degree of fire resistance of local vegetation, and climatic pre-conditions such as droughts^{14,15}.
-While bushfires are generally less frequent in riparian zones compared to nearby upland, however when they occur they have extensive ecological consequences15.
-Despite its inherent ability to withstand a dynamic environment with high levels of disturbance, after a bushfire riparian vegetation can suffer great damages.
+Vegetation growing in the riparian and/or intertidal zones is extremely important for several reasons. including nutrient cycling, water cycling, and supporting diverse wildlife populations^{13,14}.
+The effects of fire on riparian and intertidal vegetation can be extremely variable 14, usually dependent on several factors such as fire frequency and intensity, the width of the riparian zone, the degree of fire resistance of local vegetation, and climatic pre-conditions such as droughts 14,15.
+While bushfires are generally less frequent in riparian zones compared to nearby upland. however when they occur they have extensive ecological consequences15.
+Despite its inherent ability to withstand a dynamic environment with high levels of disturbance, after a bushfire riparian and intertidal vegetation can suffer great damages.
 This impact may eventually cause a drastic change in the composition or destruction of local vegetation communities, and render this zone ineffective at controlling erosion and filtering water before it enters rivers and coastal areas.
-Bushfires may affect riparian species selectively, with more sensitive species disappearing from affected communities, and the burning of riparian canopy may lead to faster growth of grasses, increasing fuel loads15.
-Moreover, riparian areas can act as fire breaks due to their higher moisture content; however, in very dry conditions they may do the opposite and help a fire spread15.
-It is however important to also consider that bushfires, particularly in headwater streams, can provide nutrients, sediment, plant propagules, and deliver wood debris downstream, which constitute an important ecological asset15.
+Bushfires may affect plant species selectively, with more sensitive species disappearing from affected communities, and the burning of riparian and intertidal canopy may lead to faster growth of grasses, increasing fuel loads15.
+Moreover, riparian areas can act as fire breaks due to their higher moisture content;

+however, in very dry conditions they may do the opposite and help a fire spread15.
+It is however important to also consider that bushfires, particularly in headwater streams, can provide nutrients, sediment, and deliver wood debris downstream, which constitute an important ecological asset15.

-As in the case of mangroves affected by fire (Figures 10, 11), the death of riparian vegetation may have short and long-term impacts on fish and other aquatic wildlife that rely on them16.
+As in the case of mangroves affected by fire (Figure 10, 11), the death of vegetation growing in or along waterways may have short and longterm impacts on fish and other aquatic wildlife that rely on them16.
 Estuarine habitats such as mangroves, sea grass and saltmarsh are extremely important for fish and other aquatic species.
-For example, mangroves are critical breeding grounds and are a source of shelter and food for wildlife17, including species important to the fishing industry such as molluscs, prawns, crabs, and barramundi18, and fish productivity tends to increase with an increase in total area of mangroves17.
+For example, mangroves are critical breeding grounds and are a source of shelter and food for wildlife17. including species important to the fishing industry such as molluscs, prawns, crabs, and barramundi18, and fish productivity tends to increase with an increase in total area of mangroves17.
 The burning of these estuarine habitats can lead to significant effects on abundance and diversity of local populations19.
 Finally, "mangroves, saltmarsh and seagrasses capture and store large quantities of carbon both in plants and in the sediment below ('blue carbon').
-Australia's coastal wetland ecosystems capture carbon on a per hectare basis at rates of up to 66 times higher and store 5 times more carbon in their soils than those of terrestrial ecosystems such as forests"18.
+Australia's coastal wetland ecosystems capture carbon on a per hectare basis at rates of up to 66 times higher and store 5 times more carbon in their soils than those of terrestrial ecosystems such as forests" 18.

-Pathway 1 - impacts on riparian vegetation
+Pathway 1 - impacts on riparian and intertidal vegetation

-• Avoid high intensity and frequent burning in riparian zones and during sensitive times for in-stream species (e.g., spawning periods)20.

-• Cultural burning/fuel reduction following ecological advice, with monitoring post-burn particularly when the burn occurs in/nearthreatened species habitat, in areas near the riparian zone.
-Manage fire regime according to aspect, location, and climatic conditions15.

-- Long-term weed management

-- Limit stock access

-- Avoidance of tree

-removal/harvesting from the riparian zone, to avoid the creation of canopy gaps which in turn allows for faster drying of fuel loads on the ground15

-- Establishment of access points at strategic locations within the riparian land for fire suppression agencies, particularly to access reliable watering supplies for fire-fighting tankers21 - Seed banking where necessary, particularly fire-sensitive threatened species

-• Removal of woody debris that has accumulated in the riparian zone from flood events15
+- Avoid high intensity and frequent burning near riparian/intertidal zones and during sensitive times for instream species (e.g., spawning periods)20 - Cultural burning/fuel reduction following ecological advice, with monitoring post-burn particularly when the burn occurs in/near-threatened species habitat, in areas near banks/coast.
+Manage fire regime according to aspect, location, and climatic conditions15. - Long-term weed management - Limit stock access - Avoidance of tree removal/harvesting from the riparian zone, to avoid the creation of canopy gaps which in turn allows for faster drying of fuel loads on the ground15 - Establishment of access points at strategic locations within the riparian zone for fire suppression agencies, particularly to access reliable watering supplies for fire-fighting tankers21 - Seed banking where necessary, particularly fire-sensitive threatened species - Removal of woody debris that has accumulated in the riparian zone from flood events15, if deemed necessary after evaluating the risks of lowering structural complexity and increasing erosion no-retardant drop, no-foam area